-Provides students the opportunity to practice skills they have acquired in OEBT 214 and OEBT 215.
+Provides students the opportunity to practice skills they have acquired in BCT 214 and BCT 215.
 It includes task-oriented projects in which students can apply many of the skills and knowledge that have been presented throughout the National Center for Construction and Education Research (NCCER) Carpentry Program.
-Pre/Corequisite: OEBT 214 or OEBT 215.
+Pre/ Corequisite(s): BCT 214 or BCT 215.